 The flexibility of Coraid EtherDrive storage systems allows unique solutions for unique problems.
 Whether your organization is looking for lightweight fast, all-flash storage or just needs reliable backup space, there is something for you.
 Learn more about solutions→

 The key to the speed, versatility, and dependability of Coraid EtherDrive storage is in the technology: ATA-over-Ethernet, EthOS, and efficient code.
 Learn more about the technology→

-Whether you have a classic Coraid appliance from 2010 or are building new systems with your favorite commodity hardware, the Coraid support team has your back.
-The team is world-class at supporting ATA-over-Ethernet storage because they invented it.
+Whether your organization has a classic Coraid appliance or you’re looking to build new systems, the Coraid team has your back.
 Learn more about support→

 Coraid is the storage appliance brand of SouthSuite, Inc and the next chapter in a 16 year journey.

 Brantley Coile founded Coraid, Inc. in 2000.
 He and a small team of developers worked on inventing the ATA-over-Ethernet protocol and began selling their first storage appliances in 2005.
 The organization grew rapidly until the recession of 2008.
 As sales plummeted globally, Coile was left with a difficult decision: lay off half the staff or seek venture funding.
 Learn more about Coraid’s History→

 A few months ago a friend directed me to an academic project, one that aimed to update C for the modern programmer.
 It’s not the first time people have done this—adding stuff to C is a time-honored practice.
 All technology, as I am apt to repeat, is an imprint of a few core ideas.
 There are two of these ideas at the heart of C: unity with the underlying machine and the freedom to do anything that the machine can do.
 You can see these ideas expressed in many aspects of the language.